igolaizola/bulkai/README.md

 It is up to you to use relaxed or fast mode.
 Just keep in mind that if you use fast mode with a lot of prompts, you may consume your quota very quickly.

+## I'm getting `couldn't find dm channel for bot` error

+You must manually join the discord server of the bot you want to use.
+Then you have to open a DM chat with the bot.
+Alternatively, you can specify the channel to use in the form `guild/channel`.
+The bot must be available in the channel you specify.

 ## Disclaimer